Constitution

 Definition

-Pastors are the ordained Elders of the church, who in response to God’s call, have devoted their vocational lives to the ministry of the Word and prayer in the service of the church of Christ.
+Pastoral staff are those who, in response to God’s call, have devoted their vocational lives to the ministry of the Word and prayer in the service of the Church of Christ.

 Qualifications

-A Pastor shall be a man meeting the Scriptural guidelines put forward in 1 Timothy 3:1-3, Titus 1:6-9, 1 Peter 5:1-4, and Matthew 23:11, who has been called by God to serve in full time ministry at Pepperell Christian Fellowship.
+A Pastor shall be a man meeting the Scriptural guidelines put forward in Matthew 23:11; 1 Timothy 3:1-7, Titus 1:5-9; and 1 Peter 5:1-4, and who has been called by God to serve in vocational ministry at Pepperell Christian Fellowship.

 Call and Term